Nature's Gift Safaris

 David is a native Tanzanian, born at the base of Mount Kilimanjaro, of the Chagga tribe, Tanzania, East Afrika.
-He holds a Master's degree in ‘Animal Husbandry’ from famed Humboldt University in Berlin, Germany.
-He operates Nature’s Gifts’ ecologically-oriented countryside guest lodge, Mrefu (“M-r-ef-oo”) Lodge named for his father Mrefu Mtui, on his home property just north of the small town of Marangu.
+He holds a Master's degree in ‘Animal Husbandry’ from Humboldt University in Berlin, Germany.
+He operates Nature’s Gifts’ countryside guest lodge, Mrefu (“M-r-ef-oo”) Lodge named for his father Mrefu Mtui, on his home property just north of the small town of Marangu.
 It is situated east of Arusha at the base of Mt.
 Kilimanjaro.
 The Lodge also operates as accommodations for many of his safari company guests.

 With his degree in Animal Husbandry, David returned to his land.
 On the six acres he’d inherited from his father, he started teaching small-scale sustainable farming to neighbouring people several year ago.
 The covid pandemic slowed things up in the last couple of years but he has stayed with it.